 6. Invest Your Money

 Investing is one of the most reliable paths to a quicker retirement.
 Buying assets puts your money to work and allows it to grow on the sidelines.
-Some investors opt to invest in the stock market and real estate, while others may put their money in a Current Savings Pod for up to a 4.00% bonus.
-The Savings Pod makes sense for emergency funds and short-term investments.
+Some investors opt to invest in the stock market and real estate, while others may put their money in a high-yield savings account, which makes sense for emergency funds and short-term investments.
 Stocks and real estate can appreciate significantly in the long term, but volatility can become stressful if most of your proceeds are in those assets.
 Creating an investment strategy for your risk tolerance will help you find opportunities that fit your preferences.

 7. Diversify Your Investments